juliasilge/supervised-ML-case-studies-course/chapters/chapter4.md

 <exercise id="9" title="Using your validation set">

 This new validation set you just created will be used to...

-Hint: The validation data is used after the training data but before the testing data.

 <choice>
 <opt text="train your models.">